 Pest description and crop damage The flightless adult has a roughened hard-shelled appearance and is 0.5 inch long.
 Adult beetles are black with small patches of white scales on the forewings.
-The front of the head projects forward into a long, broad snout.
-Adults feed on foliage as well as any portion of the inflorescence or cluster rachis, especially just before unfertilized berries drop shortly after bloom.
-Berry and cluster stems (rachis) can be girdled, and primary buds and new shoots may be destroyed in early spring.
-Larvae or grubs feed in the soil on the roots of the vine but cause no apparent damage.
-Black vine weevil can be a serious problem, especially in newly established vineyards, but damage is usually sporadic.
+The front of the head projects forward into a lengthened snout-like structure.
+Adults feed on foliage and inflorescence or cluster stem (rachis), especially just before unfertilized berries drop shortly after bloom.
+Berry and cluster stems (rachis) can be girdled.
+Feeding may damage or destroy primary buds and new shoots in early spring.
+Larvae or grubs feed on the roots of the vine but cause no apparent damage.
+Black vine weevil can be a serious problem, especially in nurseries or newly established vineyards, but damage is usually sporadic.

-Biology and life history Black vine weevils overwinter in the larval stage.
+Biology and life history Black vine weevils overwinter as larvae in the soil.
 Larvae pupate during April and adult beetles emerge in May and June.
 All black vine weevils are female and lay their eggs in the soil.
 Egg laying begins 2 to 3 weeks after emergence and continues for 6 to 8 weeks.
 A single female may lay 500 eggs.

 Sampling and thresholds Monitor adults with cardboard traps.
-Vine trunks should be stripped of loose bark and corrugated cardboard traps should be wrapped around it.
+Wrap corrugated cardboard around vine trunks that have loose bark removed.
 During the day, adults hide between the wrap's corrugations and the smooth trunk.
 The cardboard traps can be removed and inspected to determine presence of the pest.
 No information is available on threshold levels.

 Little is known about biological controls, but it is estimated that many larvae fall prey to predatory beetles, entomopathogenic fungi, and nematodes.

-Cultivation around the base of vines in spring (April) is destructive to pupae as they are developing.
+Cultivation around the base of vines in spring (April) may kill some pupae.

 Management-chemical control: HOME USE